poirier/django-cheatsheet/permissions.rst

 ..
 WARNING::

+    Prior to Django 1.7,
-    Such permissions are *only* created when Django creates the model's table during ``syncdb``.
+    such permissions were *only* created when Django creates the model's table during ``syncdb``.
 Adding permissions to the model definition later does nothing (unless you drop the table and force Django to create it again).